cboling/service-profile/adtn-cord/README.md

 5. Build the XOS docker containers.
 XOS can then be brought up for ADTRAN CORD by running a few `make` commands.
 First, run:
 ```
-    $ cd .../service-profiles/adtn-cord/              (this directory !!!!)
+    $ cd .../service-profiles/adtn-cord/              (this directory!!!)
     $ make
 ```
    This may take 15 minutes to an hour.
 It will build all the synchronizers and also do